harryadelb/kaviarjs.org/content/docs/getting-started.md

   - "docs/index.html"
 ---

-**Kaviar** is a framework of predefined modern JavaScript technologies (Meteor, Apollo, React) that allow you to build Web & Mobile apps rapidly.
-Our main focuses are: Code Scalability, Developer Experience, Code Elegance.
+**KAVIAR** is a a way of coding and orchestrating your logic using Apollo & React.

 ---